Gushab/Gushab/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Node.JS, telegraf.js and fastify projects
+- 🔭 I’m currently no working
-- 🌱 I’m currently learning english language, PHP, NodeJS and Docker
+- 🌱 I’m currently learning english language, Go, and Julia
 - 👯 I’m looking to collaborate on travels, entertainments and learning programming
 - 🤔 I’m looking for help with learning PHP and Docker
 - 💬 Ask me about all what you want:>